QuantEcon/lecture-source-jl/source/rst/getting_started_julia/fundamental_types.rst

     @views b = a[:, 2]
     @show typeof(b);

-The type of ``b`` is a good example of how types are not as they may seem
+The type of ``b`` is a good example of how types are not as they may seem.

 Similarly